 4 questions to ask yourself before you buy an Investment Property

-An investment property is a significant addition to any investment portfolio.
+Buying an investment property is a significant addition to any investment portfolio.
 Real Estate agents and mortgage brokers are of course keen for you to get into the market.
-You may have given some thought to how much you can borrow and what your rent might be but are there other things to consider before you take the big step of bidding at auction?
+You may have given some thought to how much you can borrow and what your rent might be.
+But what else should you consider before you take the big step of bidding at auction?

 How long have I got?

 Time-frame for your investment is very important.
 There is an old financial adage ‘it’s not timing the market, it’s time in the market’.
 As investors it is very difficult (and academic research tells us impossible), to reliably buy low and sell high.
 We may feel that we can see where the market is going but typically trying to time the market is a recipe for losing money.
 Investment properties are long-term investments, a conservative estimate is a time-frame of at least 15-20 years to ensure you get the capital gain that this type of investment can bring.
 While ups and downs in the property market aren’t as obvious as ups and downs in the share market they are most definitely real and only a long-term investment horizon can protect against them.

 How secure is my cash flow?